 Things have been hectic lately I should really post more often.
 Shortly after my last post I made a mimic box to be given to Jeff of Jeff's Gameblog for his birthday.
 If you are unfamiliar with a mimic it is a classic D&D monster.
-Here is a picture from the monster manual
+Here is a picture from the monster manual.

 I put a little mouth and eye on the inside.
 I actually came up with a not bad method of making fish like teeth.
 It is a little bit time consuming but looks fairly convincing.
 You take translucent sculpey make your teeth, bake it then coat it in many, many layers of a clear varnish to build up a thick clear layer.
+Here is the mimic box fighting with Stuart's cat Kamali.
+Both parties were unharmed.

 After the mimic box, I moved and had to pull apart the studio for about a month and a half.
 The new studio is nice, though smaller.
 I've already gotten it fairly cluttered.
 The dragon is at around 225 hours and heading to 3 or 4 hundred.
 I'm also going to be doing a couple of pieces to benefit the exotic feline rescue I mentioned in the last post.
 I may have the first one at the next convention, and with any luck the dragon as well.
 I have a couple of shows underway in November.
 At Cinema Gallery in Urbana I'm going to be participating in the "Fur, Fins, and Feathers" show.
 Also, in November I will have a table at Windycon.
 Grace will not be participating in Windycon, as she will have just moved around that time.
 I will likely have some of her stuff at the table so if you are looking for her work you may still want to stop by.